schuderer/3d_scanning/README.md

 The directory `photogrammetry` contains a working open source solution to create 3D scans from photos on a Mac (that does not have CUDA).
 It is based on [Peter Falkingham's extensive tests](https://peterfalkingham.com/2018/05/22/photogrammetry-testing-12-revisiting-openmvg-with-openmvs/), but adapted for macOS.
 It has been tested on macOS 10.13 High Sierra and contains the following files:
 - `install_mac.sh`: Installation script for the necessary open source software [openMVG](https://github.com/openMVG/openMVG) and [openMVS](http://cdcseacave.github.io/openMVS/).
 - `process_directory.sh`: Script to analyze a folder with images and create a 3D mesh (.obj file).
+- There are also some example files that show the input and output of scanning a small frog-related trinket.

 Installation:
 1. Install [homebrew](https://brew.sh/) (A tool to install packages on macOS in a Linux-like fashion.
 This will also install XCode command line tools if necessary.)